danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 resources cannot be used at maximum and, thus, a network would seek to reduce or offload some of the traffic during these events -- often called 'reactive traffic policy'.
-An example of such sue case is cellular networks that are overly used (and radio resources exhausted) while alternative network attachment networks are available to host.
+An example of such sue case is cellular networks that are overly used (and radio resources exhausted) such as a large collection of people (e.g., parade, sporting event), or such as a partial radio network outage (e.g., tower power outage).
+During such an condition, an alternative network attachment may be available to the host (e.g., Wi-Fi).

 Network-to-host signals are
 useful to put in place adequate traffic distribution policies (e.g.,